 Now I have written a small VBA code.
 You need to press Alt + F11 and then insert a new module and paste the below VBA code.

 Sub MarketwiseSalesSummary() Dim lr As Integer Dim i As Integer lr = Cells(Rows.Count, 4).End(xlUp).Row For i = 6 To lr Dim sumvalue As Double sumvalue = Application.WorksheetFunction.SumIfs(Sheets("Raw Data").Range("N2:N68620"), Sheets("Raw Data").Range("B2:B68620"), Sheets("Market wise Sales Summary").Range(“D” & i), Sheets("Raw Data").Range("J2:J68620"), Sheets("Market wise Sales Summary").Range(“AB4”)) Cells(i, 5).Value = sumvalue Next i End Sub

 Now we need to link this VBA code to the combo box and then we are ready to go.
 To link the code with the combo box just right click on the box – click on Assign Macro and then choose the name of the macro you have created.

+When you choose the right name of the macro then click OK and then click outside to make combo box free.
 Now you can select the value from the combo box it will populate the sales dashboard of that region and if you change the value then also it will populate the value for the chosen Business segment.

 Now you need to create a chart using data populated in your excel sheet.
 If you choose the business segment from the combo box.
 You will see that the excel chart is also changing as per the value.
 Your sheet will look like below.

-Subscribe to this blog and I will keep you posted on the other two types of dashboard pending – Product-wise dashboard and quarter-wise dashboard.
+Other two types of dashboard pending – Product-wise dashboard and quarter-wise dashboard.
 If you’re facing any difficulty, comment here and I will help you out.